Chipboard Flooring Sheets(6 Products)

 Unfortunately not, because chipboard is only moisture resistant, not waterproof, it is not really recommended for exterior use.
 When chipboard comes into contact with water it tends to absorb it and warp, which is not something that we want to happen in any kind of construction project.

-We sell 18 mm and 22 mm thickness chipboard sheets that are moisture resistant to the industry standard P5 rating but this means that it can be used in indoor locations where there is likely to be humidity, rather than anywhere that it is likely to get very wet, like on the exterior of a house or other building.
+As a business supplying chipboard flooring, we sell 18 mm and 22 mm thickness chipboard sheets that are moisture resistant to the industry standard P5 rating but this means that it can be used in indoor locations where there is likely to be humidity, rather than anywhere that it is likely to get very wet, like on the exterior of a house or other building.